 Tulum Ruins

 Disclosure: This page may contain affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Do you want to visit the Tulum Ruins in Mexico?
-You’ve come to the right place!
+You’ve come to the right guide!

-I’m a travel blogger that lives in Playa del Carmen, just north of Tulum, and I’ve been to the Tulum Ruins many times!
+As a travel blogger that lives in Playa del Carmen, just north of Tulum, I’ve been to the Tulum Ruins many times and I’m here to help!

 In this post, I’m sharing everything you need to know about visiting the Tulum Ruins including an overview of the Mayan archaeological site, how to get there, visitor info, and top tips for visiting.

-Plus, you’ll learn what to do and see in Tulum after you’re done visiting the ruins.
+Plus, I’m sharing some recommendations on what to do and see in Tulum after you’re done visiting the ruins.

+Tulum Ruins